ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Using Beagle Helpers/_index.md

 ---
 title: Using Beagle Helpers
 weight: 15
-description: 'Beagle Helpers is a solution to facilitate the use of the Beagle framework in an Android, iOS or Web projects.'
+description: 'This section shows all details about the the configuration libs for Beagle and how to use them.'
 ---

 ---

-After you done [**Beagle's installation**](/docs/get-started/installing-beagle/), you have to make usage configuration to enable the tool on your project.
+Beagle Helpers is a solution to facilitate Beagle framework`s use in Android, iOS or Web projects

-You can make this configuration based on the platform you wanna use:
+The initial Beagle setup requires quite a few classes and configurations, then in order to make this faster and more dynamic, each platform has developed a few libs.